Cheekbone Reduction and Augmentation Surgery

 CHEEK REDUCTION SURGERY

 Surgeons first assess the degree of chubbiness.
 Treatment of chubbiness below a certain level is often nonsurgical.
 Chewing gum or doing facial exercises can reduce facial chubbiness.
 Dietary changes like decreasing alcohol intake also help decrease chubbiness.
 Limiting sodium intake and refined carbohydrates also helps.

 Surgery is the only option when the degree of chubbiness is beyond a certain level.
 The two most common surgeries are cheek liposuction and buccal fat reduction surgery.
-During consultation, the surgeon studies biometric values and facial profile.
+During the consultation, the surgeon studies biometric values and facial profiles.
 In liposuction, a liquid is first injected under the skin with a local anesthetic.
 This area becomes hard and firm.

 The liquid is then sucked out through tiny incisions.
 The results of liposuction are temporary and fat deposits reach old levels in a few months.
-Buccal fat reduction surgery is through placement of several intraoral incisions.
+Buccal fat reduction surgery is through the placement of several intraoral incisions.
 Fat is then removed through these incisions.
 The incisions are then closed once the required cheek reduction is achieved.
 Results of this procedure last longer than liposuction.

 CHEEK AUGMENTATION SURGERY